-As Maui becomes a top vacation spot, it has become more crowded.
+As Maui becomes a top vacation spot in Hawaii, it has become more crowded.
 Because it's a 2-lane highway, there's no room for passing, and the popular stops can be overwhelmed with too many people.
-Also, don't try to drive the highway when it's dark.
+Also, don't try to drive the Hana highway when it's dark.
 The windy road is a beast during the day, and it can become downright scary at night.

 When driving during the day, make sure you honk your car horn when going around any hairpin turns with limited visibility.
 The only advantage to driving in the evening is that you're able to see car lights coming.

 Because of all the above reasons, it's important to start as early as possible in the morning.
 The ideal time to leave is 6 am, although 7 o'clock is also much better than going at later times.
 You'll beat the crowds and won't stress about making it to your destination on time.

 If you're making the trip in one day, you should aim to hit Ohe'o Gulch no later than 3 pm to make it back before dark.
 If you plan to hike it, get there even earlier around 1pm.